-This technique can also be seen in the likes of the sunk cost fallacy – in which someone continues to spend time, money or effort on a something because they don’t want to waste their investment or accept that they made a mistake.
+This technique can also be seen in the likes of the sunk cost fallacy – in which someone continues to spend time, money or effort on something because they don’t want to accept that they made a mistake.

-The fifth principle – that people are more likely to agree to something when asked by someone they like – is just as likely to occur accidentally as it is deliberately.
+The fifth principle – that people are more likely to agree to something when asked by someone they like – occurs accidentally as it is does deliberately.